NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 4. **Focus staff work onto new trends, as the trends emerge.** When something new starts to happen that can be matched to our mission statement, we can start new content projects to address the emerging need.

-## Pipeline
+## Workflow / Pipeline

 Whole project view.

-9/12/2018: Pieces not completed have a dotted border.
+9/13/2018: Incomplete or not-started elements have a dotted border.

 ![Contact Dan for assistance](searchLogAnalysisPipeline.png "Pipeline")